Generative Bias for Robust Visual Question Answering: Methodology

 where the $i$-th element of the pseudo-label $\mathbf{y}_{DL}$ is defined as follows:

-where $\mathbf{y}_{gt}^i$ and $\mathbf{y}_b^i$ are the $i$-th element of the ground truth and the output of the biased model, respectively.
+where $\mathbf{y}_{gt}^i$ and $\mathbf{y}_b^i$ are the $i$-th element of the ground truth and the output of the biased model respectively.
 The key point of difference is that unlike \cite{han2021greedy} that suppresses the output of the biased model with the sigmoid function, we use $\mathbf{y}_b$ without using the sigmoid function.
 In this case, as the value of $\mathbf{y}_{DL}$ can exceed $1$, we additionally clip the value so that the value of $\mathbf{y}_{DL}$ is bounded in $[0,1]$.
 We empirically find these simple modifications on the loss function significantly improves the performance.
 We conjecture the unsuppressed biased output $\mathbf{y}_b$ allows our target model to better consider the \emph{intensity} of the bias, leading to a more robust target model.
-In addition, when we train the target model, we do not use the noise inputs as in $F_{b,G}(\mathbf{z},\mathbf{q})$, rather we use the real images as such $F_{b}(\mathbf{v},\mathbf{q})$, and use this output to train our target model.
-When the bias model is trained, it is trained with a noise vector to hallucinate the possible biases when only given the question, then, to fully utilize the biases that the bias model captures, we give it the real images.
+In addition, when we train the target model, we empirically find a trend trend where instead of using the noise inputs as in $F_{b,G}(\mathbf{z},\mathbf{q})$, using the real images as such $F_{b}(\mathbf{v},\mathbf{q})$, is more effective, hence we use the output of $F_{b}(\mathbf{v},\mathbf{q})$ to train our target model.
+When the bias model is trained, it is trained with a noise vector to hallucinate the possible biases when only given the question, however, when we give it the real image, we find from~\Fref{fig:qual} that the output changes more drastically.